Adjacency matrix: Data structures

-However, for a large sparse graph, adjacency lists require less storage space, because they do not waste any space to represent edges that are not present.
+However, for a large sparse graph, adjacency lists require less storage space, because they do not waste any space representing edges that are not present.

 An alternative form of adjacency matrix (which, however, requires a larger amount of space) replaces the numbers in each element of the matrix with pointers to edge objects (when edges are present) or null pointers (when there is no edge).
 It is also possible to store edge weights directly in the elements of an adjacency matrix.

 Besides the space tradeoff, the different data structures also facilitate different operations.
 Finding all vertices adjacent to a given vertex in an adjacency list is as simple as reading the list, and takes time proportional to the number of neighbors.
 With an adjacency matrix, an entire row must instead be scanned, which takes a larger amount of time, proportional to the number of vertices in the whole graph.
 On the other hand, testing whether there is an edge between two given vertices can be determined at once with an adjacency matrix, while requiring time proportional to the minimum degree of the two vertices with the adjacency list.